 2. Flapper Cloche Hat

-You can make this flapper cloche hat to pair with the flapper dress pattern you’ve seen above.
-Even if the hat is vintage, it looks fabulous and stylish if you wear it today.
+You can make this flapper cloche hat to pair with the flapper dress pattern you have above.
+A lot of vintage pieces today are making a comeback so you can expect some oohs and aahs for this one.
 The pattern comes in four different designs so you can choose your desired hat.
-But, you can make all of them if you like.
+You can also make them all if you like!

 3. Men's Casual Lounge Jacket

 Vintage patterns for men from the 20's are so hard to find.
 Luckily, I've found this men's casual lounge jacket pattern and it's free!
-I’m sure a lot of seamstresses would love to have this pattern.
+A lot of seamstresses would surely love to have this pattern on hand.

 4. Men's and Boy's Union Suit

 I found another vintage sewing pattern for men, and this one is an undergarment.
 This man and boy's union suit is an adorable free pattern you can make for your boys who will be wearing a suit sooner or later.
 They also make an adorable one-piece for your boys.